 Functions

-The Aids to Navigation and Mooring Unit (ANMU) of the Marine Department is responsible for providing and maintaining Aids to Navigation (AtoN) in Hong Kong waters according to the guidelines of the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) to ensure the safe and smooth movement of vessels to and from our port.
+The Aids to Navigation and Mooring Unit (ANMU) of the Marine Department is responsible for providing and maintaining Aids to Navigation (AtoN) in Hong Kong waters according to the guidelines of the International Organization for Marine Aids to Navigation (IALA) to ensure the safe and smooth movement of vessels to and from our port.

 Maintenance

-ANMU maintains over 600 aids, of which about 160 are lighted buoys, 320 are beacons, and 120 are pier lights.
-There are two vessels and one light good vehicle in the unit for maintenance teams to use.
-In addition, Government Flying Services would provide helicopter service for conveying the maintenance teams to remote sites to maintain the AtoN, such as Waglan Island, Black Point and Ping Chau.
+ANMU maintains over 600 AtoNs, of which about 160 are lighted buoys, 320 are beacons, and 120 are pier lights.
+The unit has two vessels and one light goods vehicle for daily maintenance.
+In addition, Government Flying Services would provide helicopter service to convey the maintenance teams to remote sites such as Waglan Island, Black Point and Ping Chau to maintain the AtoN services.

 Evolution